 Always be sure to include a quit resource with your post.
 This can be a campus website, health center, or CYAN's quit tobacco page and digital quit kit, which are available in both English and Spanish.
 It's also helpful to link this website in your bio so young people can just click on the link instead of copy/paste.
 We suggest adding (link in bio) in the text of your post(s) so young people know they can click the link in your profile.

 READY.
 SET.
 POST!

-Below are instructions for posting the Earth Day 2023 social media.
+Below are instructions for posting Earth Day 2024 social media:

-Step One: Select an Earth Day post.
+Step One: Select an Earth Day 2024 social media post.